-On May 6, 2008, the TSX approved the Corporation's request to renew its normal course issuer bid.
-During the 2008 fiscal year, the Corporation purchased 530,200 Common Shares at an average price of \$3.45 per share.
+On May 6, 2009, the TSX approved the Corporation's request to renew its normal course issuer bid.
+During the 2009 fiscal year, the Corporation purchased 282,100 Common Shares at an average price of \$1.88 per share.
 All Common Shares purchased under the bid have been cancelled.
-Since year-end, the Corporation has purchased an additional 274,100 Common Shares at an average price of \$1.90 per share, which Common Shares have also been cancelled.
-The normal course issuer bid expires on May 6, 2009 and may be renewed at that time for another year if the Board so determines and subject to the approval of the TSX.
+Since year-end, the Corporation has purchased no additional Common Shares.
+The normal course issuer bid expires on May 7, 2010 and may be renewed at that time for another year if the Board so determines and subject to the approval of the TSX.